face-hh/bruh/README.md

 That's it!
 You can now open `.bruh` files!

 # Known issues
+⚠ The PNG > BRUH won't work unless you have the same file (i.e. image.png) but with the .bruh extension (i.e. image.bruh).
+What do you have to do?
+Create an empty file called `image.png`.

 1. Preview window width & height are not exact.
 2. Huge file size on large images.
 3. Slow preview window.